ajgadev/react-graphql-technical-test/README.md

-# Hello

-And welcome to the Recyda Coding Challenge repository.
-This repository a basic representation of the Recyda application and is designed as playground to fulfill several coding tasks.

 # How to run the code

-1. Open a terminal and clone the repository.
-Change directory `cd recyda-coding-challenge`

-2. Install all dependencies by executing `npm install`
+1. Install all dependencies by executing `npm install`

-3. Run the application by executing `npm run start`
+2. Run the application by executing `npm run start`

 You will see the following message in the terminal when the application has been started:
 ```